Best RPG Games for Nintendo Switch TechnoBuffalo 2021

 Role-playing games deliver a different experience than many other games you can expect to find on Nintendo Switch.
 Instead of a game that revels in violence, you're put into the world of a character and expected to fulfill an epic quest of one kind or another.
 Whether this means roving the wilds chasing down dragons, finding the story behind 8 different travelers, or bringing a farm back to its former glory, Nintendo Switch gives you some great options.
 Out of all of them Pokemon Let's Go, Eevee or Pokemon Let's Go, Pikachu are the best delivering a stellar pokemon experience with new features in the Kanto region that so many players already know and love.

-- Best Overall: Pokemon Let's Go, Eevee!
+- Best Eevee: Pokemon Let's Go, Eevee!

-- Best Overall: Pokemon Let's Go, Pikachu!
+- Best Pikachu: Pokemon Let's Go, Pikachu!

 - Best JRPG: Octopath Traveler